AstroALee/ASPEN/README.md

 ## License

 This repo uses the MIT license.
-If anything here is helpful to you, by all means.
+If anything here is helpful to you, please don't hesitate to use it.

+MIT License ©️ 2025 Aaron T. Lee